Mathematical modeling and sensitivity analysis of hypoxia-activated drugs: Multiscale Model of Hypoxia-Activated Drug Pharmacokinetics and Pharmacodynamics

 The 3D-1D mixed-dimensional model presented in~Eq.s~\eqref{modelAll} shows a nonlinear interdependence of $SF$, $c_t^{ox}$ and $c_t^{tpz}$, as shown in Figure \ref{fig:hybrid_model_schematic}.
 This model definition represents a peculiar feature for properly describing reliable pharmacokinetics, but is incompatible with a sensitivity analysis approach due to computational demands.
-To address this, we developed a lumped parameter model (0D model) incorporating nonlinear dynamics to support the 3D-1D mixed-dimensional model.
-Specifically, our approach is to leverage the linear relationship for drug consumption while thoughtfully incorporating nonlinear dynamics that are \textit{a priori} determined using a suitable 0D model.
-Indeed, lumped parameter models simplify complex distributed systems (described by a set of coupled partial differential equations) into systems of ordinary differential equations with spatially averaged quantities.
-In this section, we formulate a lumped parameter model based on Eq.~\eqref{TPZ} in $\Omega$ to quickly compute the spatial average of $c_t^{tpz}$ and $SF$.
+To address this, we developed a surrogate model (0D model) incorporating nonlinear dynamics to support the 3D-1D mixed-dimensional model.
+Specifically, our approach is to leverage the linear relationship for drug consumption while thoughtfully incorporating nonlinear dynamics that are \textit{a priori} determined using a suitable 0D model. {In the present work, we construct a surrogate model that reduces the complex distributed system governing TPZ pharmacokinetics and pharmacodynamics (described by a set of coupled partial differential equations) to a system of ordinary differential equations formulated in terms of spatially averaged quantities.
+This approach decreases computational complexity while preserving the dominant transport and reaction dynamics.} We formulate a surrogate model based on Eq.~\eqref{TPZ} in $\Omega$ to quickly compute the spatial average of $c_t^{tpz}$ and $SF$.

-Neglecting the space dependence, the differential problem for TPZ reads:
+Neglecting the space dependence, the {ordinary differential problem ($d_t$ being the time derivative)} for TPZ reads: